proofofjogi/zeusconnect/README.md

 ## Run

-You can now run Zeus Connect on your node.
+You can now run zeusconnect.py on your node.
+Make sure that the environmet is active to run.

 ```sh
 python zeusconnect.py